 No PCBs containing electrical transformers were observed throughout the subject building.
+Transformers that could be assessed were observed to be dry-type and manufactured by Hammond Manufacturing.

 Since no PCB-containing equipment was observed or suspected to be present during the site survey, no further action is required.